SensongAn/Meta-atoms-data-sharing/README.md

 &nbsp;
 # Free-form meta-atoms

 The input parameters, simulation environment and results are defined below:
+Please cite to our paper (https://arxiv.org/abs/2001.00121) if you are using this dataset.

 -   **Lattice size:** Each free-form meta-atom is placed in a square shaped lattice.
 Side length of each lattice ranges from 2.5 µm to 3 µm.
 Listed in